mcandre/toys/rtl/systemverilog/fulladder/README.md

 Alternative title: *The world's dumbest ISA*

-fulladder implements basic unsigned integer addition with raw logic gates (ignores any available DSP components).
+fulladder implements basic integer addition with raw logic gates (ignores any available DSP components).

+Both unsigned and two's complement signed format are accepted.

+Subraction is implemented in terms of negative inputs.

 # PRECONDITIONS